Founded in 2008, THG’s Founders and Core Team is listed below. THG’s efforts were supported by its extensive team of advisors.

-Brendan P. McGinnis serves as Principal of THG Advisors.
-In 2008, he founded the organization with former U.S. EPA Acting Administrator, Marianne L. Horinko.
+Brendan P. McGinnis served as Co-Founder and Principal of THG Advisors.
+He also directed the planning, design, content development, outreach and facilitation of the firm’s executive-level stakeholder forums, convening public-private leadership to better inform problem-solving, exchange ideas and information, and build key partnerships towards sustainable outcomes.
 He conceptualized and launched the firm’s Water Resources Policy, Development & Sustainable Communities Group, advancing actionable strategies for addressing domestic water quality-quantity and infrastructure issues.
 He also directs the planning, design, content development, outreach and facilitation of the firm’s executive-level stakeholder forums, convening public-private leadership to better inform problem-solving, exchange ideas and information, and build key partnerships towards sustainable outcomes.

 Mr. McGinnis is a founding member and Board Advisor of the Water Resources Action Project (WRAP), a 501(c)(3) formed in 2009 to mitigate conflict in the Middle East through environmental peace-building programs for youth with a focus on water conservation.
 As former Executive Director, he led the organization’s efforts to finance and construct rainwater harvesting systems at schools throughout Israel, Palestine, and Jordan to increase their water security.
 He would routinely visit the region to build and maintain partnerships with the Ministries of Education and Environment, schools, NGOs and local businesses.
 He was nominated and served on the Executive Committee of the Rotary Hands Across Waters Program, the largest Rotary International global grant awarded to Israel.